scottwasserman/Matt-Is/README.md

 I set the Invocation Name to "Matt he's" so when you say "Alexa tell Matt he's annoying" and Alexa would say "Hey Matt!
 You're annoying".

-None of this is rocket science but I wanted to play around with different length custom slot values and see how they performed and they worked perfectly.
+None of this is rocket science but I wanted to play around with different length custom slot values and see how they performed.
+They worked perfectly.